cloudflare/pp-browser-extension/README.md

 ### Highlights

+**2023** -- The extension updates to Privacy Pass Protocol draft 16, with the cryptographic part in a dedicated library [cloudflare/privacypass-ts](https://github.com/cloudflare/privacypass-ts).
+Introducing the notion of Attesters and Issuers.

+**2022** -- The Privacy Pass protocol can also use RSA blind signatures.

+**2021** -- In this [blog post](https://blog.cloudflare.com/privacy-pass-v3), we announced the [v3](https://github.com/cloudflare/pp-browser-extension/tree/v3.0.0) version of this extension, which makes the code base more resilient, extensible, and maintainable.

+**2020** -- The CFRG (part of IRTF/IETF) started a [working group](https://datatracker.ietf.org/wg/privacypass/about/) seeking for the standardization of the Privacy Pass protocol.

+**2019** -- The CAPTCHA provider [hCaptcha](https://www.hcaptcha.com/privacy-pass) announced support for Privacy Pass, and the [v2](https://github.com/cloudflare/pp-browser-extension/tree/2.0.0) version was released.

 **2018** -- The Privacy Pass protocol is based on a _Verifiable, Oblivious Pseudorandom Function_ (VOPRF) first established by [Jarecki et al. 2014](https://eprint.iacr.org/2014/650.pdf).
 The details of the protocol were published at [PoPETS 2018](https://doi.org/10.1515/popets-2018-0026) paper authored by Alex Davidson, Ian Goldberg, Nick Sullivan, George Tankersley, and Filippo Valsorda.

-**2019** -- The captcha provider [hCaptcha](https://www.hcaptcha.com/privacy-pass) announced support for Privacy Pass, and the [v2](https://github.com/privacypass/challenge-bypass-extension/tree/2.0.0) version was released.

-**2020** -- The CFRG (part of IRTF/IETF) started a [working group](https://datatracker.ietf.org/wg/privacypass/about/) seeking for the standardization of the Privacy Pass protocol.

-**2021** -- In this [blog post](https://blog.cloudflare.com/privacy-pass-v3), we announced the [v3](https://github.com/privacypass/challenge-bypass-extension/tree/v3.0.0) version of this extension, which makes the code base more resilient, extensible, and maintainable.

-**2022** -- The Privacy Pass protocol can also use RSA blind signatures.

-**2023** -- The extension updates to Privacy Pass Protocol draft 16, with the cryptographic part in a dedicated library [cloudflare/privacypass-ts](https://github.com/cloudflare/privacypass-ts).
-Introducing the notion of Attesters and Issuers.
+Its homepage is still available at [https://privacypass.github.io](https://privacypass.github.io/).

 #### Acknowledgements